 At Equal Exchange, our longstanding relationships with coffee co-ops allow us to source the best beans from each harvest.
 Then we carefully bring out the finest characteristics in these amazing coffee beans with each batch we roast.

 Our origin coffees highlight the nuanced flavors that are unique to specific regions and geography.
-Enjoy exploring what each origin has to offer.
+For our blends and espressos, we work with seasonal coffee beans to draw the right flavors and traits out, achieving consistent and dynamic profiles.
+Enjoy exploring what each coffee has to offer.

 The Congo Coffee Project was created in partnership with the Panzi Foundation to support the medical programs of Panzi Hospital in the D.R.
 Congo.